-I am also a member of the team that delivers the in-house Postgraduate Certificate Teaching in Higher Education (PgC THE) and institutional Continuing Professional Development (CPD) scheme, and I am involved in a range of projects to deliver some of the key objectives of the Learning and Teaching Strategy.
-I am currently studying for the PgC THE, and I am thoroughly enjoying applying action research to my own teaching.
-I represent LTDU on the Pwyllgor Defnyddio'r Gymraeg/Use of Welsh Committee, and the Equality and Diversity Committee.
+I am a member of the Academic Development team that delivers the in-house Postgraduate Certificate Teaching in Higher Education (PgC THE) and institutional Continuing Professional Development (CPD) scheme.
+I gained the PgC THE and Fellowship of the Higher Education Academy (HEA) in 2016.
+I am involved in a range of projects tasked with delivering some of the key objectives of the Learning and Teaching Strategy, and I have a special interest in the inclusive curriculum, internationalisation, and first-generation student.
+Together with Sue Tangney, I deliver the institutional workshop 'What do we mean by the inclusive curriculum?'

 Before joining LTDU, I taught English Literature at the University of South Wales at both undergraduate and postgraduate levels, alongside running the pan-Wales HEFCW-funded Women in Universities Mentoring Scheme (WUMS).
 I have also previously worked for the Welsh Books Council, and at the Centre for Excellence in Learning and Teaching (CELT) at the former University of Wales, Newport.